 9) D’Vijff Vlieghen is a well-known location for an elegant Dutch meal.
 The dining area is spread across a variety of rooms, including one with original etchings by Rembrandt.
 The menu features modern and creative interpretations using typical Dutch ingredients.

 10) In summer, IJscuypje churns out homemade ice-cream in a variety of delectable flavours.
-Come autumn, all five branches of the shop are converted into Stamppotje, offering a selection of traditional Dutch meat and potato combos for takeaway.
+Come autumn, all five branches of the shop are converted into Stamppotje, offering a selection of traditional takeaway Dutch meat and potato combos.